smlevorse/GitTechTalk/README.md

 ```
 ([init docs](https://git-scm.com/docs/git-init))

 You'll notice that this creates a `.git` folder where you ran the command.
 This folder contains all of the information Git needs to work its magic.
+For most cases, you won't need to modify this folder at all.
+Instead, all work should be done in the same directory that contains the `.git` directory.

+## Clones

 ## Remotes
 ![Rex from Toy Story clicking a TV Remote](https://media.giphy.com/media/zlLydol7ndM7C/giphy.gif)